kadamis/picard_method/README.md

 # picard_method
-An implementantion in C++ of Picard's method.
+An implementation in C++ of Picard's method.